 Yet!
-I’m starting with this because the questions I get asked the most are, “Where do you display your trophy?”, “Do you show your trophy to everyone?”, “Do you sleep with your trophy under your pillow?’, etc.
+I’m starting with this because these are the questions I get asked the most.
+“Where do you display your trophy?”
+“Do you show your trophy to everyone?”
+“Do you sleep with your trophy under your pillow?’, etc.

-When you fool Penn & Teller, that beautiful trophy drops out of the sky for the performer to hold while shaking the hands of the legendary duo and then walk offstage doing the parade wave.
+When you fool Penn & Teller, that beautiful trophy drops out of the sky for the performer to hold while shaking the hands of the legendary duo.
+Then you walk offstage doing the parade wave.
 As soon as the performer gets offstage, they’re instructed to hand the trophy over to a couple of prop guys who put the trophy back on its perch.
 Once you fly back to Vegas to close Penn & Teller’s show, you are given an identical trophy, except with your name engraved on the front.
 That one goes home with you!

 2. I didn’t talk to Penn and Teller

 People often ask, “What are Penn & Teller like?”
 I can absolutely say they’re as nice as you could possibly imagine.
 However, I can say that from seeing their live Vegas show a few times.
 They’re the rare exception and will actually hang out in the lobby after, taking pictures, signing autographs and talking to fans.

 3. The original routine did not have a voice over.

 My original submission for the show was most of the same effects, but with no voice over.
 It wasn’t even an infomercial.
 It was actually a routine about magician life hacks and would’ve had Alyson sitting next to me at a table onstage.
 Also, the part that fooled Penn & Teller (charging the phone) was not in the original routine!
 It was added less than a month before taping.

 4. My 35 second conversation with Alyson was not 35 seconds.